dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

     code_arm_required: false
     # Arm again after triggering
     disarm_after_trigger: false
-    # Due to the complexity, ensure these are overridden by the required states below
-    pending_time: 0
+    # Delay from arming and becoming armed, eg. to leave the house.
+    arming_time: 120
+    # Allow time to disarm the alarm before it triggers, eg. when arriving home
-    delay_time: 0
+    delay_time: 60
     # Amount of time the alarm is triggered for
     trigger_time: 600
     disarmed:
       # Ensure the alarm can never be directly triggered when disarmed
       trigger_time: 0
     armed_home:
-      # Leave no delay between arming and it being armed
+      # Leave no delay between arming -> armed
-      pending_time: 0
+      arming_time: 0
-      # Leave no delay before triggering
+      # Leave no delay between pending -> triggered
       delay_time: 0
-    armed_away:
-      # Delay from arming and becoming armed.
-The delay to leave the house.
-      pending_time: 120
-      # Allow time to disarm the alarm when arriving home
-      delay_time: 60
-    triggered:
-      # No further delay before triggering.
-Only use the previous state's delay_time
-      pending_time: 0
 ```

 Now that you have the alarm configuration, you need to set up some automations to actually handle transitioning between the states.
 For example, if the alarm is armed and a door opens, you want to trigger the alarm.
 Also one the alarm triggers, you want to set off sirens, send notifications, call the police, etc.